 First, a little “Housekeeping” regarding mushrooms:

-How to purchase a brown ( Cremini ) or white ( Button) shaped mushroom.
+How to purchase a brown ( Cremini ) or white (Champion or Button) shaped mushroom.

 If you know me, you know I love to forge in the wild for mushrooms.
 Shopping for mushrooms in a large chain grocery store can be like hunting.
 By the time a mushroom is picked, boxed transported and stored on display– they are not so fresh.
 If you don’t have the luxury to know a mushroom vendor; here are a few hints on how to ensure you are choosing the freshest mushroom from your local grocery store chain.